 - Challenging and supportive academic environment with an emphasis on resident education (15-year 98% Board pass rate)

 - Outstanding fellowship placement

-- Outstanding research opportunities - UW consistently ranks in the top four research institutions for federal scientific grant support.
+- Outstanding research opportunities - UW consistently ranks in the top five research institutions for federal scientific grant support.
 Click here for recent resident publications and presentations.
 Our SWIFT workshop helps interns meet their research mentors.
 Close contact with all the subspecialty divisions allows for early introduction to research mentors and research opportunities

 - Unparalleled personal contact and access to engaged, concerned and experienced program leadership for residents.
 Individualized career planning with enormous flexibility in schedules and specific counseling on how to succeed in the application and interview process for fellowship and practice positions